Call:(08) 9250 4575

 SLIP, SLOP, SLAP!

 The early part of the year brings some challenges for gardeners.
-It’s that time when we want to be picking fresh salads daily, however keeping a productive veggie patch is tough with soaring temperatures and drying winds.
+It’s that time when we want to be picking fresh salads daily, however keeping a productive veggie patch in Perth is tough with soaring temperatures and drying winds.

 If we have extremely dry winter, there is virtually no moisture ‘reserve’ in our soils; and by late summer gardens are really struggling.
 We see many gardeners having issues around then with keeping gardens healthy.
 Please, really investigate your soil - dig down amongst the bed and assess it's moisture and organic content.
 Nine times out of ten the problem is simply not enough water getting to the roots.